-- Investments, by Zvi Bodie, Alex Kane, and Alan J. Marcus (12th ed.), McGraw-Hill.
-An electronic version of the book is available for purchase or rent at the McGraw-Hill website, https://www.mheducation.com/highered/product/investments-bodie-kane/M9781260013832.html.
+- Investments, by Zvi Bodie, Alex Kane, and Alan J. Marcus (12th edition), McGraw-Hill.
+An electronic version of this textbook is available for purchase or rent at the McGraw-Hill website.
 The university bookstore (which will ship) is renting the hardback for \$70 (ISBN # 9781260013832) and selling the loose-leaf for \$80 (ISBN #: 9781266272066).
 Solutions to assigned chapter-end problems are available to registered students via the course Canvas site. - 2.
-Efficiently Inefficient, by Lasse Heje Pedersen, Princeton University Pres.
+Efficiently Inefficient, by Lasse Heje Pedersen, Princeton University Press.
 Electronic versions of the book are available, and the university bookstore is selling print copies.
-Downloadable exercises are at http://docs.lhpedersen.com/EfficientlyInefficient_Exercises.pdf.
+Downloadable exercises are here.
 (Solutions as well as the supplementary exercise materials are available to registered students via the course Canvas site.) - 3.
-Cases available electronically from Study.net via Canvas.
+Case packet available electronically from Study.
+Net via Canvas.